murex/EventStormingJournal/README.md

 ## License

-The `EventStormingBooks blog` and the accompanying materials are made available under the terms of the Creative Commons Attribution 4.0 International License ([here](LICENSE.txt)) which accompanies this distribution, and is available at the Creative Commons site [here](https://creativecommons.org/licenses/by/4.0/)
+The `EventStormingJournal` blog and the accompanying materials are made available under the terms of the Creative Commons Attribution 4.0 International License ([here](LICENSE.txt)) which accompanies this distribution, and is available at the Creative Commons site [here](https://creativecommons.org/licenses/by/4.0/)